mulkieran/bytesize/doc/intro.rst

 Constructing Sizes Programatically
 ----------------------------------
-New Size objects can be constructed from Size objects, numeric values, e.g., ints, floats, or Decimal, or strings which represent such numeric values.
+New Size objects can be constructed from Size objects, numeric values, e.g., int or Decimal, or strings which represent such numeric values. strings may be used to represent fractional quantities, e.g., "1.2", but floats are disallowed.

 The constructor takes an optional units specifier, which defaults to bytes for all numeric values, and to None for Size objects.
 The type of the unit specifier is a named prefix supplied by the size module.
 Fractional